particle-iot/docs/src/content/scaling/manufacturing/manufacturing-cellular.md

 - Particle offers a Hex Generator Tool, allowing you to easily assemble images for target devices and Device OS versions.

-- For Gen 3 devices (Boron, B Series) running Device OS 3.x and earlier, you will need to set the setup done bit as you are bypassing the conventional mobile provisioning flow.
+- For Gen 3 devices (Boron, B-Series) running Device OS 3.x and earlier, you will need to set the setup done bit as you are bypassing the conventional mobile provisioning flow.
 This is ideally done by adding the following lines of code to your manufacturing test firmware; this only needs to be done once.

 ```
 // Only necessary for Device OS 3.0 and earlier.
 Skip this for 4.0.0-alpha.1 and later.